shivangisharma01/Robust-UI/README.md

 ## Get Started

-To start using the components in your project, you can add the below `<link>` inside your `<head>` section of your page.
-Make sure to keep this as your first CSS import, if you would be using your own custom CSS classes.
+To start using the components in your project, you can add the below `<link>` inside the `<head>` section of your page.
+Make sure to keep this as your first CSS import, to avoid overriding your own css.

 ```html
 <link